How it Works#

 An illustration of how heading levels correspond to the novel structure.#

-The four heading levels (H1 to H4) are treated as follows:
+The four heading levels, Level 1 to Level 4, are treated as follows:

-• H1 is used for the novel title, and for partitions.
+• Level 1 is used for the novel title, and for partitions.

-• H3 is used for scene titles – optionally replaced by separators.
+• Level 3 is used for scene titles – optionally replaced by separators.

-• H4 is for section titles within scenes, if such granularity is needed.
+• Level 4 is for section titles within scenes, if such granularity is needed.

 The project tree will select an icon for the document based on the first heading in it.